wangben88/interventional-robustness/constrained-ordering/README.md

 the .net file.
 This file specifies the constraints (p_1, n), ..., (p_k, n).
 As the naming suggests, in a typical use case p_1, ..., p_k will be the parents of n in the Bayesian network.

-3. **Ordering file** (.txt): Each line contains a single variable name, with the file as a whole containing a complete ordering of all variables/nodes in the Bayesian network .net file.
+3. **Ordering file** (.txt): The first line contains the number of variables.
+Each subsequent line contains a single variable name, with the file as a whole containing a complete ordering of all variables/nodes in the Bayesian network .net file.

 ## Operation